Patan Sacred Sites

 Once a year there is a ceremony in front of the Palace in Durbar Square with objects and images from the monastery.

-Patan craftsmen, like the goldsmiths from the Ratnakaram Vihar, have been exporting their wares to Tibet since at least Tsongsten Gampo’s marriage to Princess Brikruti of Nepal.
-(I won’t get into the debate on her in these pages.)
+Patan craftsmen, like the goldsmiths from the Ratnakaram Vihar, have been exporting their wares to Tibet since at least Tsongsten Gampo’s marriage to Princess Brikruti of Nepal in the 7th C. (I won’t get into the debate on her in these pages.)
 Many of the metal prayerwheels that are found throughout Tibet are made in Patan as were many of the ancient Thangkas and Buddhist statuary.

 The last temple we visited during the day is perhaps the most famous, The Golden Temple.
 This temple has many names but is locally known as the Hiranya Varna Mahavihar It was first constructed in the 11th C., but has undergone many renovations since then.
 Today it has the largest congregation in Patan with more that 3,000 members, incl.
 Manish.
 Artistically, this temple is a treasure trove of statuary.
 There is a Dharmadhatu mandala with Manjushri in the center above the entrance in the ceiling.
 There are four monkeys in the corners of the courtyard, signifying the story of the monkey, Janakara, giving fruit to the Buddha.
 There are two large elephants by the entrance, four mythical dragons on the center temple and innumerable buddhas etc on the walls.
 The central shrine also has a number of 108 Lokesvaras (Nepali forms of Avalokitesvara) on its walls.